jbirddog/blue/README.md

 available along with bytecode files in `./obj`. `./bin/btv` can be used to view any file in `./obj` that is passed via stdin. `./bin/examples` contains example binaries built with Blue.

+It is worth poking around in the `bin` directories and noting the size of the binaries.

 ## Running

 Blue will interpret up to 8192 bytes of bytecode from stdin.
 When finished it will write up to 8192 bytes of your